ak-2485/NumFuzz/artifact/README.md

 This artifact supports this claim by automatically generating floating-point error bounds using NumFuzz, FPTaylor, and Gappa for the 10 benchmark problems listed in Table 3 of Section 6.2, and by reporting the timing for each tool on each benchmark.

-We can't guarantee that this artifact will produce the *exact* timing values reported in Table 3 of Section 6.2 for each of the tools on all of the benchmarks on every machine.
-However, this artifact should support the claim that **NumFuzz generates floating-point error bounds at least an order of magnitude faster than both FPTaylor and Gappa on most of the benchmarks**.
+We can't guarantee that this artifact will, on every machine, produce the *exact* timing values reported in Table 3 of Section 6.2 for each of the tools on all of the benchmarks.
+However, this artifact should support the claim that **NumFuzz generates floating-point error bounds at least an order of magnitude faster than FPTaylor and Gappa on most benchmarks**.

 ### Revisions

 There are a few revisions that will be made to Table 3 of Section 6.2 in the final version of the paper.
-We list them here by benchmark name. **We emphasize that these small errors do not impact the claims made above**.
+We list them here by benchmark name. **We emphasize that these small revisions do not impact the claims made above**.
 - **x_by_xy**: The relative error bound for Gappa should be `1.00e-04`, which is worse than the bound originally reported of `2.22e-12`.
 Observe the NumFuzz remains the best performer.
 - **sqrt_add**: The relative error bound for NumFuzz should be `9.99e-16`.
 Observe that FPTaylor still outperforms NumFuzz on this benchmark.
 - **test02_sum8**: The relative error bound for FPTaylor should be `9.32e-14`, which is worse than the bound originally reported of `4.66e-14`.
 Observe the NumFuzz remains the best performer.